Nicaragua travel guide

-It’s a common local practice to share taxis with strangers.
+It is a common local practice to share taxis with strangers.
 If you prefer to avoid this, agree a fare with the driver for a solo journey.
 Always agree the fare before you set off.
 Many assaults and robberies have occurred when using unlicensed taxis and when a stranger offers to call a taxi for you.
-Don’t take a taxi if it’s been called for you by someone you do not know well.
+Do not take a taxi if it has been called for you by someone you do not know well.

 There have been reports of cars being stopped and passengers assaulted at traffic lights in Managua.
 Keep the windows of your car closed and the doors locked.

 Take care when walking around, particularly in markets, bus stations, the area around the old cathedral in Managua and poorer areas of towns.
-Don’t walk alone after dark.
+Do not walk alone after dark.

-There have been violent attacks against foreigners in hotels and houses.
+There have been reports of violent attacks against foreigners in hotels.
 Use hotels that are staffed at the front desk 24 hours a day and have adequate security measures.

 Avoid wearing jewellery.
-Don’t carry large amounts of cash, credit cards or other valuables.
+Do not carry large amounts of cash, credit cards or other valuables.